shubhankar05sarkar/netflix-clone-frontend/README.md

 ---

-## **Prerequisites**
-To view or edit this project, you'll need:
-- A code editor like [VS Code](https://code.visualstudio.com/).
-- A modern web browser for viewing the project.

----

 ## **License**

 This project is for educational purposes and is not affiliated with Netflix.
 Feel free to use the code with attribution.